ProseMirror/website/pages/guide/collab.md

 ProseMirror's collaborative editing system employs a central authority which determines in which order changes are applied.
 If two editors make changes concurrently, they will both go to this authority with their changes.
-The authority will tell one of them that yes, their changes are accepted, and broadcase these changes to the other editors.
-The other will get a reply saying that nope, their version of the document is not up to date, and they have to receive changes, [rebase](transform.html#rebasing) their local changes on top of those, and try to submit them again.
+The authority will accept the changes from one of them, and broadcast these changes to all editors.
+The other's changes will not be accepted, and when that editor receives new changes from the server, it'll have to [rebase](transform.html#rebasing) its local changes on top of those from the other editor, and try to submit them again.

 ## The Authority